Notes on Randomized Algorithms: Conductance

 The conductance of a Markov chain as a whole is obtained by taking the minimum of $Φ(S)$ over all $S$ that occur with probability at most $1/2$:

 The usefulness of conductance is that it bounds $λ_{2}$: \begin{theorem} In a reversible Markov chain,

 \end{theorem}

 The bound \eqref{eq-conductance-bound} is known as the \concept{Cheeger inequality}.
 We won't attempt to prove it here, but the intuition is that in order for a reversible chain not to mix, it has to get stuck in some subset of the states.
-Having high conductance prevents this disaster, while having low conductance causes it.
+Having high conductance prevents this disaster, while having low conductance causes it.\footnote{For a slightly more detailed version of this intuition, any eigenvector that is not the stationary distribution is going to be orthogonal to the stationary distribution after applying an appropriate scaling to both.
+This means we can split its weights into positive weights and negative weights, and reducing its length means shifting weight from the positive weights to the negative weights.
+If we can't shift very much of this weight, this means that one of these two sets of weights has low conductance.
+Conversely, if we have an $S$ with minimum conductance, putting positive weight on $S$ and negative weight on its complement in the right way can give us a vector that doesn't shrink very quickly.

+A real version of this argument, along with several other proofs of Cheeger's inequality, can be found in~\cite{Chung2007}.}

 For lazy walks we always have $λ_{2} = λ_{\max}$, and so we can convert \eqref{eq-conductance-bound} to a bound on the relaxation time: \begin{corollary} \end{corollary}

 In other words, high conductance implies low relaxation time and vice versa, up to squaring.